|Nutritional Guidelines (per serving)|

-- 1 clove garlic, lightly crushed but kept intact
+- 1 clove garlic (lightly crushed, but kept intact)

 Boil for 20 minutes, until they are tender.
 Keep an eye on them to make sure they don't start to break up and become mealy.
-Once cooked, drain them in a colander.

-Add the salt, white pepper, and butter and then vigorously mix for 2 to 3 minutes until the potatoes fluff up a bit.
+Add the salt, white pepper, and butter, and then vigorously mix for 2 to 3 minutes until the potatoes fluff up a bit.
 Set them aside in the pan for a moment.

 In a medium-sized saucepan over medium heat, bring the crème fraîche and garlic to just steaming.
-Do not boil or the creme fraîche may break.
+Do not boil, or the creme fraîche may break.

-Using a sturdy wooden spoon, beat the crème fraîche into the potatoes.
+Transfer the pan of potatoes to the stovetop over low heat; using a sturdy wooden spoon, beat the crème fraîche into the potatoes.
 By now, the potatoes will start to turn glossy.

 Continue beating the mixture over the heat until it forms a smooth, velvety texture, about 10 minutes.
 Do not skimp on this process.
 It is the sturdy beating that makes aligot so deliciously velvety.

 Pour onto warm plates and serve immediately.

-How to Keep Aligot if Not Serving Immediately
+How to Keep Aligot If Not Serving Immediately

 Aligot does not keep very well.
-However, if you must, it can be held for a short time by placing greaseproof paper like parchment on the surface of the potatoes, making sure it is in direct contact with the aligot.
-This method will help prevent a skin forming on the potatoes which would make the aligot unpleasantly lumpy if you stir it in.
+However, if you must, it can be held for a short time by placing grease-proof paper like parchment on the surface of the potatoes, making sure it is in direct contact with the aligot.
+This method will help prevent a skin forming on the potatoes, which would make the aligot unpleasantly lumpy if you stir it in.